Ultimate magazine theme for WordPress.

 Exceptions to RMD rules

 Some RMDs are calculated slightly differently from what is stated above.
-To see also : Bifurcation of Roth IRA Post-Canadian Contribution.
+See the article : The Moneyist: I’m 28, have no debt, a 401(k), Roth IRA and $45K in cash.
+Should I save for a house or buy a Tesla Model 3?.
 Specifically, if you are married to a spouse who is more than 10 years younger than you, or if you are a beneficiary of a retirement plan after a plan participant dies, then you will use another method to calculate your RMD.

 RMD rules of spouses